romanhaa/Cerebro/test_data/README.md

 * Identify clusters and build a cluster tree (`FindClusters()`, `BuildClusterTree()`).
 * Perform 2D and 3D dimensional reduction: tSNE, UMAP, diffusion map, PHATE (`RunTSNE`, `RunUMAP`, `RunDiffusion`, `RunPHATE`).

-Then, we randomly assign each cell to one of three samples to simulate a dataset with multiple samples and subsequently use cerebroPrepare to:
+Then, we add some meta data, randomly assign each cell to one of three samples to simulate a dataset with multiple samples and subsequently use cerebroPrepare to:

 * Calculate the percent of mitochondrial and ribosomal gene expression (`addPercentMtRibo()`).
 * Get the most expressed genes in each sample and cluster (`getMostExpressedGenes()`).